-Many people with alcohol addiction and alcohol use problems can function well enough in society.
+Many people with alcohol addiction and alcohol use problems can function well enough in society, as explained by rayhaderclinic.com.au.
 But, if you or your child’s other parent are struggling with alcohol, it’s important to seek help immediately for the following reasons:

 - Your practical skills and judgments can be affected.